ResearchAdvancingFuzzing/raf/docs/experiments.md

 just [raf].
 When we checked out tcn1, the prompt changed to indicate the current experiment.

-Now we can run the current experiment.
+Now that we have the experiment checked out, we can run the current experiment.

     [raf-tcn1]% raf-run
     RAF kicking off 1 run of experiment tcn1.